lukso-network/lsp-smart-contracts/docs/contracts/LSP0ERC725Account/LSP0ERC725Account.md

 - Executing several operation on other addresses including creating contracts using [ERC-725X]

-- Storing data in a generic way using [ERC-725Y]
+- A generic data key-value store using [ERC-725Y]

 - Validating signatures using [ERC-1271]

 - Receiving notification and react on them using [LSP-1-UniversalReceiver]

-- Secure ownership management using [LSP-14-Ownable2Step]
+- Safer ownership management through 2-steps transfer using [LSP-14-Ownable2Step]

 - Extending the account with new functions and interfaceIds of future standards using [LSP-17-ContractExtension]

-- Verifying calls on the owner to allow unified and standard interaction with the account using [LSP-20-CallVerification]
+- Verifying calls on the owner to make it easier to interact with the account directly using [LSP-20-CallVerification]

 ## Public Methods